Catapush/catapush-docs/AndroidSDK/DOCUMENTATION_ANDROID_SDK.md

             .init(
                 this,
                 catapushEventDelegate,
-                Collections.emptyList(), // Push notification services modules will be configured here, leave empty for now template,
+                Collections.emptyList(), // TODO Push notification services modules will be configured here, leave empty for now template,
                 null, // You can pass more templates here if you want to support multiple notification channels new Callback() {